Binge Eating Disorder

 What is binge eating disorder (BED)?

 According to researchers at Johns Hopkins Medicine, binge eating disorder (BED) is an illness involving the intake of a lot of food in a short time.
 A person living with binge eating disorder may feel out of control about how much food they consume on a day-to-day basis, or in specific situations such as at a buffet or party.
-This can affect their health, as binge eating begins to take both a physical and emotional toll.
+This can affect their health, as binge eating disorder begins to take both a physical and emotional toll.
 People of any age or gender can develop binge eating disorder.
-However, some people, such as those in certain racial or ethnic groups, age ranges, or genders, may be more at risk of developing binge eating disorder.
+However, some people, such as those in certain racial or ethnic groups, age ranges, or genders, may be more at risk of developing binge eating or another type of eating disorder.

 “Binge eating disorder is a condition where people lose control over their eating and have reoccurring episodes of eating unusually large amounts of food.
 Binge-eating disorder is quantitatively considered to be the most common eating disorder in the U.S”. — National Institute of Mental Health